Harvey Kuenn: Personal life

 On October 29, 1955, he married former Miss Wisconsin 1954, Dixie Ann Sarchet in her hometown of Stevens Point, Wisconsin.
 They were divorced in 1971.
 In 1974, Kuenn married Audrey Cesar, with hall of fame broadcaster Bob Uecker as his best man.
 Audrey Kuenn remained an ongoing presence with the Milwaukee Brewers, even after Kuenn's death.
 Her family's tavern, Cesar's Inn, was a gathering place for the team during Kuenn's managing days.
 His son with Dixie, Harvey Kuenn III, played minor league baseball and became a Brewers scout for a number of years.

 During the off-seasons, Kuenn worked at a West Allis bank.
 After he retired as a player in 1967, Kuenn worked as the ten o’clock sports anchor with WVTV in Milwaukee.
 The expansion Montreal Expos manager Gene Mauch offered Kuenn a coaching job in 1969, but his family did not want to move there.

 Death

-Kuenn died on February 28, 1988, of complications from heart disease and diabetes at his home in Peoria, Arizona, in 1988 at the age of 57.
+Kuenn died on February 28, 1988, of complications from heart disease and diabetes at his home in Peoria, Arizona, at the age of 57.
 The Brewers wore a patch with his initials during the 1988 season to commemorate him.
+The patch was a blue circle with a yellow border, a bat running diagonally through the circle, with Kuenn's initials.
 His eulogy was delivered by Bob Uecker.